 Unless you’re buying a house with cash, taking on a mortgage is no different than renting, except you’re renting money instead of space.
-For most people, owning a home is an emotional decision rather than a financial one, and this clouds their judgement when it comes to the math.
+For most people, owning a home is an emotional decision rather than a financial one, and this clouds their judgment when it comes to the math.
 Renting instead of owning might be the best thing you ever do for your finances.

 10. If you’re not making a payment, don’t look at your student loan account.

 People who are stressed about their debts will frantically check the balances each day, sometimes multiple times a day.
 I remember I did this with my student loans, just to see how much interest accrued that day.
 This is unnecessary agony and pointlessly stresses you out.
 It’s important to know how much you owe, but not up to the millisecond.
 If you’re not making a payment, don’t stare blankly at your account statements, wishing them smaller.

 11. University is one of the easiest and most expensive time-wasters at your disposal.
 Approach with caution.

 Going to school can give you the illusion that you’re being productive or good with your money when you’re not.
 You won’t blink at tens of thousands of dollars in tuition and fees because you’re “investing in your future”.

 Calculate the real value of your degree, not the value of your hopes and dreams.
 Graduating into a recession with a low-earning degree and tens of thousands of dollars of student loans is an avoidable hell, but you have to avoid it early.

 12. One of the best things you can do for your marriage is to not go into debt for your wedding.